 The sizing of proposed substrate materials was guided by a review of hydraulic conditions in the typical headwater drainage feature cross sections.
 To provide for a stable bed and level of sorting, native material is proposed for the shallow and deep undulations.
 A mix of topsoil and granular 'b' is proposed for the online wet meadows to provide for a stable bed and level of sorting, while still maintaining the character of the native material and providing slightly higher stability and opportunity for sediment sorting.
-Granular 'b' consists of a mix of stone where approximately 20 % - 50 % of the stone is greater than 0.005 m in diameter, but nothing larger than 0.15 m in diameter.
+Granular 'b' consists of a mix of stone where approximately 20% - 50% of the stone is greater than 0.005 m in diameter, but nothing larger than 0.15 m in diameter.
 These materials will always have a core of sediment that is not entrained under bankfull flow conditions.
 A mix of relatively larger substrate (0.15 - 0.20 m diameter riverstone) and granular 'b' is proposed for the stone core wetland, located immediately downstream of the SWM pond headwall.
-These materials will provide higher stability and will always have a core of sediment that is not entrained under bankfull flow conditions.
+These materials will provide higher stability and will always have a core of sediment that is not entrained under larger storm events (i.e., 100-yr).

 The bioswale banks and online wet meadows will be restored using native plant species.
 This includes appropriate species for the various seed mixes as well as woody vegetation.
 The plantings are intended to enhance the terrestrial habitat through the provision of habitat diversity, increase floodplain soil stability, and increase floodplain roughness and sedimentation.
+A tree compensation plan has been completed by Cosburn Nauboris Ltd. Landscape Architects to provide compensation for the trees being removed along the southern property limit.
+Additional plantings for the remainder of the corridor are provided on drawing RES-1 completed by GEO Morphix Ltd.